-Servers do not trust their clients When exercising the role of a server, a component should generally not trust its clients.
-On the contrary, from the server's perspective, clients should be expected to misbehave.
+If being in the role of a server, a component should generally not trust its clients.
+In contrary, from the server's perspective, clients should be expected to misbehave.
 This has two practical implications.
 First, a server is responsible for validating the arguments of incoming RPC requests.
 Second, a server should never make itself dependent on the good will of its clients.
 For example, a server should generally not invoke a capability obtained from one of its clients.
 A malicious client could have delegated a capability to a non-responding RPC object, which may block the server forever when invoked and thereby make the server unavailable for all clients.
 As another example, the server must always be in control over the physical memory resources used for a shared-memory interface between itself and its clients.
 Otherwise, if a client was in control over the used memory, it could revoke the memory from the server at any time, possibly triggering a fault at the server.
 The establishment of shared memory is described in detail in Section 3.6.3.
 Similarly to the role as client, the internal state of a server is protected from its clients with respect to integrity and confidentiality.
 In contrast to a client, however, the liveliness of a server is protected as well.
-A server never needs to wait for any response from a client.
+A server does never need to wait for any response from a client.
 By responding to an RPC request, the server does immediately become ready to accept the next RPC request without any prior handshake with the client of the first request.

-Ownership and lifetime of a session The object identity of a session RPC object and additional RPC objects that may have been created via the session is owned by the server.
-So the server is in control over the lifetime of those RPC objects.
-The client is not in the immediate position to dictate the server when to close a session because it has no power over the server.
+Regarding the lifetime of a session, the client is not in the immediate position to dictate the server when to close a session because it has no power over the server.
 Instead, the procedure of closing a session follows the same chain of commands as involved in the session creation.
-The common parent of client and server plays the role of a broker, which is trusted by both parties.
+The common parent of both client and server plays the role of a broker, which is trusted by both parties.
 From the client's perspective, closing a session is a request to its parent.
 The client has to accept that the response to such a request is up to the policy of the parent.
-The closing of a session can alternatively be initiated by all nodes of the component tree that were involved in the session creation.

 From the perspective of a server that is implemented by a child, the request to close a session originates from its parent, which, as the owner of the server, represents an authority that must be ultimately obeyed.
-If the server complies, the object identity of the session's RPC object vanishes.
-Since the kernel invalidates capabilities once their associated RPC object is destroyed, all capabilities referring to the RPC object - however delegated - are implicitly revoked as a side effect.
-Still, a server may ignore the sessionclose request.
-In this case, the parent of a server might take steps to enforce its will by destructing the server altogether.
+Otherwise, the parent of a server might take steps to enforce its will by destructing the server altogether.